disclaimer

 Can an Individual get a Felony Removed From a Court Record in Connecticut?

-In Connecticut, criminal records laws allow the removal of felony convictions, criminal charges, and arrest records from an individual’s criminal history.
+Yes, Connecticut allows the removal of felony convictions, criminal charges, and arrest records from an individual’s criminal history.

 • The severity of the crime committed,